 Plus, I really don’t like the taste of glace cherries and I think the colourfulness of the Jelly Tots add a nice finishing touch.

 The shortbread for the biscuits is also traditionally made with eggs but it’s pretty easy to make it without.
-I adapted the recipe from my granny’s old cookbook from the 1960s by simply replacing the egg with a little more butter.
+I adapted the recipe from my granny’s old cookbook from the 1960s by simply replacing the egg with a little more margarine.

 It worked perfectly!
 The shortbread has a nice crunch but still has that delicious, melt-in-your-mouth texture.